applehoro/bermuda-strike/doc/script.md

 We must protect it.

 Emily:
-No problem, I like to kick alien's asses!
+No problem, I like to kick alien asses!

 ### 5. Underground base "Moles"
 Becky: